-By default, the DS server uses the regular expression identity mapper, which expects user identifiers to match the pattern ^([^@])@.\$.
+By default, the DS server uses the regular expression identity mapper, which expects user identifiers to match the pattern $()@.$.
 It maps the string before @ to the value of the UID attribute.
 This works well for identifiers like bjensen@EXAMPLE.COM.
-For background information, see Identity Mappers.
+For background information, see "Identity Mappers" in the LDAP User Guide.